systemik/Octoprint-hyperion/README.md

 ## Drive hyperion lights via MXXX commands

+You need to add the require MXXX command in your gcode or type it directely in the octoprint terminal.

+Example :

+White lightning:
+    M150 -c FFFFFF
+Lights off:
+    M150 -x
+Start effect (keep the quote in the command):
+    M150 -e "Snake"

 Usefull command args are -e ; -x ; -c

 Hyperion command line :